MontaVista-OpenSourceTechnology/mvinstaller/README.md

 the target.
 You would generally create a .wic filesystem from yocto, or an ISO filesystem, but the details for that are not included here.

+Depending on what you use from the installer, installed image will need to have grub, grub-efi, efibootmgr, mvmkramdisk, mdadm, lvm2 and perhaps other things.

+mvmkramdisk is optional.
+If it is on the installed system, the installer will use it to create a ramdisk that the boot system will use.
+This is required to use RAID, LVM, or if the disk drivers are modules.
+If you don't have mvmkramdisk, you can only have normal disk devices (no RAID or LVM) and you must compile support for all the disk drivers into the kernel.

+The kernel for the installer will probably need to have the disk driver support built in to the kernel, but it can be modules in the installed system ad mvmkramdisk

 Using the Installer
 -------------------